Jucys-Murphy elements for Soergel bimodules: Introduction

 There are several Jantzen type filtrations with associated sum formulas available in the literature, for example Andersen's filtrations for tilting modules.
 At present, we do not know if it makes sense to ask for possible relations between these filtrations and ours.

 The paper is organized as follows.
-In section 2 we describe the basics of Soergel bimodules.
-In the sections 3 and 4 we explain the diagrammatical category $\cal D $ and the diagrammatical category $ {\cal D}^{std} $, with an emphasis on the localization methods.
-Then, in section 5, we describe the cellular basis for $ \cal D $, the light leaves basis.
-In section 6 we introduce the $L_i$'s and verify that they are JM-elements.
+In section 2 we describe the basic facts of Soergel bimodules.
+In section 3 we explain the diagrammatical category $\cal D $ and the diagrammatical category $ {\cal D}^{std} $, with an emphasis on the localization methods.
+Next, in section 4, we describe the cellular basis for $ \cal D $, the light leaves basis.
+In section 5 we introduce the $L_i$'s and prove that they are JM-elements.
 This relies heavily on the previous sections.
-We moreover show that they verify a separability condition over the fraction field.
-In the following section we obtain via the JM-elements a first version of the determinant formula and then, in section 8, we get via Plaza's branching rule the Shapovalov type version of the determinant formula, mentioned above.
-In section 9 we construct the quasi-hereditary algebra $ A_{\pi} $ and use it to deduce the sum formula from the determinant expression.
-Finally, in section 10 we give an application of our formula.
+We moreover show that they satisfy a separability condition over the fraction field.
+In section 6 we obtain via the JM-elements a first version of the determinant formula and then, in section 7, we get via Plaza's branching rule the Shapovalov type version of the determinant formula, mentioned above.
+In section 8 we construct the quasi-hereditary algebra $ A_{\pi} $ and use it to deduce the sum formula from the determinant expression.
+Finally, in section 9 we give an application of our formula.

-It is a pleasure to thank David Plaza for useful conversations related to this article.
+It is a pleasure to thank David Plaza for useful conversations related to this article. {{It is also a great pleasure to thank the anonymous referee for a long list of comments and suggestions that helped us improve the exposition of the article.}}

+This paper is published in Journal of Algebra, but this version of the paper differs in some places from the published version.
+After the publication of the paper H. H. Andersen pointed several inaccuracies out to us, especially in the last section 9 where the $ A_2 $-calculations are done, and the differences from the published version of the paper are essentially due to the corresponding corrections.
+We thank H. H. Andersen for mentioning these inaccuracies.